 Figure 7.
-Violin plots showing the distribution of every cross-sectional value of morphologic activity for the (a) fixed bank and (b) mobile bank experiments for each DoD.
-Median values are given by the white point, kernel density by the internal lines and the total range of values by the coloured box.
+Distribution of all values of morphologic activity for the (a) fixed bank and (b) mobile bank experiments.

 The time step with the highest total m value of the mobile bank experiment is shown in Fig. 9.
-Here, $\Delta V$ varied about 0 with a preference for deposition just downstream of the inlet and erosion at the outlet.
+Here, $\Delta V$ varies about 0 with a preference for deposition just downstream of the inlet and erosion at the outlet.
 The pattern of M shows a strong association with the location of the loci where the channel begins to meander, in particular the upstream-most and downstream-most expansions of the channel, and the formation of 4 bends between Y' = 0.3-0.7.
-Throughout the channel, however, the character was predominantly below a throughput ratio of 1 with peaks in this values corresponding to relatively unmodified sections separating these loci of erosion, i.e. cross-over riffles.
-It is only at these sites of limited activity that $\zeta$ exceeded unity and identifies hotspots of throughput behaviour.
-Otherwise the channel underwent predominantly exchange based deformation between these two timesteps as internal reorganisation outweighed sediment conveyance.
+Throughout the channel, however, the character is predominantly above a throughput ratio of 1 with peaks in this values corresponding to relatively unmodified sections separating these loci of erosion.
+It is only at these sites of lateral activity that $\zeta$ dips below unity and identifies hotspots of exchange based behaviour.
+It is important to note that the high mean throughput value observed here is due to the highest $Q{bi}$ and second highest $Q{bo}$ rates of the experiment, despite the high M values.

-240 The time step with the smallest range of m values observed in the fixed bank experiment is presented in Fig. 10. ΔV here showed a strong dependence on changes due to the position of the thalweg, with most change being located along the former and current position of the main flowpath.
+The time step with the smallest range of m values observed in the fixed bank experiment is presented in Fig. 10. $\Delta V$ here shows a strong dependence on changes due to the position of the thalweg, with most change being located along the former and current position of the main flowpath.
 This is localised as an upstream storage of material (Y' = 0.7-1) and erosion of the material in the midsection (Y' = 0.25-0.6) of the channel.
-Troughs in M are associated with ΔV values of 0, whilst peaks occurred alongside maxima and minima in ΔV.
-The corresponding threshold ratio shows a system clearly dominated by the 245 throughput of material over deformation of the bed surface, punctuated with zones of even higher than mean ζ where very low rates of M occurred.
+Troughs in M are associated with $\Delta V$ values of 0, whilst peaks occur alongside maxima and minima in $\Delta V$ .
+The corresponding threshold ratio shows a system clearly dominated by the throughput